strongtz/i915-sriov-dkms/README.md

-# Linux i915 driver (dkms module) with SR-IOV support for linux 6.8-6.15(-rc5)
+# Linux i915 and xe driver (dkms module) with SR-IOV support for linux 6.17

-This repo is a code snapshot of the i915 module from https://github.com/intel/mainline-tracking/tree/linux/v6.12 and will randomly merge patches from the linux-stable tree.
+This repo is a code snapshot of the i915 and xe modules from the mainline linux kernel with SR-IOV support ported from the [intel/mainline-tracking.git](https://github.com/intel/mainline-tracking.git)

 ## Warning